CLEFT LIP AND PALATE SURGERY

-There are two main goals in cleft palate repair: to repair the physical cleft so that food and liquids will not spill from the mouth into the nose, and to realign the muscles of the soft palate so that they will function better for speech.
+There are two main goals in cleft palate repair: to repair the physical cleft so that food and liquids will not spill from the mouth into the nose, and to realign the muscles of the soft palate so that they will function appropriately for speech.

-As with the 3 in 1 repair, Dr Huang uses advanced surgical techniques to repair the cleft palate and realign the muscles of the soft palate that are vital for speech.
+As with the 3 in 1 repair, Dr Huang uses effective surgical techniques to repair the cleft palate and realign the muscles of the soft palate that are vital for speech.
 This maximizes the chance of the child having normal speech.